ots-m2m/sew-lwm2m-reference-design/README.md

 * Need to look at all object id in the design doc, many do not match the JSON.

-* Need to clarify the behviour of historical read, does it move the delivered pointer?
+* Need to clarify the behaviour of historical read, does it move the delivered pointer?

 * Need to clarify what to do when there are missing intervals.

 * Format of interval delivery may not be correct, do we need object and instance ID?

 * Interval data payload will always wrap each interval block warp in CBOR [] indefinate array.
 This minimises the need for custom logic to detect the end of one CBOR block from another in a payload stream, by pushing the handling to the CBOR parser (at the cost of two extra bytes).
-This helkps when there are skipped intervals, as the system will split the payload into multiple appended blocks.
+This helps when there are skipped intervals, as the system will split the payload into multiple appended blocks.

 ## Interval Data Base Payload Changes